-Inspector's Report: A report produced by the inspector (from the Planning Inspectorate) following the Independent Examination.
-This sets out the inspector's conclusions on the issues considered at the Examination.
-The report will recommend to us if the DPD needs to be changed as a result and in what way.
+Inspector's Report: A report produced by the inspector (from the Planning Inspectorate) following the independent examination of a development plan document.
+This sets out the Inspector's conclusions on the issues considered at the examination.
+The report recommends if the DPD needs to be changed as a result and in what way.